 - Register as a student through the college or university offering credit in your course.
 Each institution has a unique process, find specific information on the University Information page.

-- If you are taking a Fall or Spring course with credit offered through CEI, CSI, CWI, or NIC, you must also complete a certificate of residency with your county.
-Students taking a course with credit offered through BSU, ISU, U of I, LCSC, NNU or using Fast Forward funds may skip this step.
+- If you are taking a Fall or Spring course with credit offered through CEI, CSI, or CWI, you must also complete a certificate of residency with your county.
+Students taking a course with credit offered through BSU, ISU, U of I, LCSC, NNU or using Advanced Opportunity funds may skip this step.

 - Once registered as a student, enroll in the college course section.
 To do so, you will need your teacher’s name and the section number.
 This information will be found within your IDLA course.

 Provide payment for the course

 - Using Advanced Opportunity funding?
-Work with your school Site Coordinator to register through the state Advanced Opportunities portal.
+Work with your school Site Coordinator/counselor to register through the state Advanced Opportunities portal.